nobaboy/SentinelLink/README.md

 To unlink your account, use `/sentinel unlink`, which would unlink the account your currently on from the mod (pay attention, I said the mod not the Discord bot).

-To completely reset your config (as in erase all the tokens you have), use `/sentinel reset`.
+To completely reset your config (as in erase all your API keys), use `/sentinel reset`.

 Once configured, the mod will automatically acknowledge your login, meaning the Discord bot will not require you to acknowledge it.